 __ Evaluate performance

 Whether it’s the end of your fiscal year or halfway, it’s a good time to stop and reflect.
-How do things from 2019 compare to 2018?
+How do things from this year compare to the previous year?
 Are certain initiatives new?
 What is questionable?
-What is working that you will continue in 2020?
+What is working that you will continue in the new year?
 If it’s halfway, are you on track to hit your goals?
 Write down these notes and be as specific as possible, including data, donor observations, thoughts from the team, opinions from the board, and personal reactions.
-Recording thoughts and emotions is just as important as recording the data, so that come next year, you have the full picture to look back on.
+Recording thoughts and emotions are just as important as recording the data, so that come next year, you have the full picture to look back on.

 __ Process outstanding donations or payments